Jefferson49/Joomla_extension_sexypolling_reloaded/com_sexypolling/plugins/plugin/description/plugin_description.md

 + **JavaScript Animation Effects**

 ## Development and Contributions
-+ The plugin was developed by [2GLux.com](2GLux.com) for Joomla 2.5 and 3 with the original plugin name "Sexy Polling".
++ The plugin was originally developed by 2GLux.com for Joomla 2.5 and 3 with the original plugin name "Sexy Polling".
-+ After the "Sexy Polling" was removed from the web and the support was canceled, a fork of the plugin was migrated to Joomla 4 with the new plugin name "Sexy Polling Reloaded" by [Jefferson49](https://github.com/Jefferson49)
++ After the "Sexy Polling" plugin was removed from the web and the support was canceled, a fork of the plugin was migrated to Joomla 4 with the new plugin name "Sexy Polling Reloaded".
+The migrated plugin still supports Joomla 3.10.
-+ Further contributions on [Github](https://github.com/Jefferson49/Joomla_sexypolling_reloaded) are welcome!
++ Further contributions (to the project Github repository) are welcome!

 ## Languages
 + English, German, Spanish, Italian, French, Russian, Slovenian, Farsi

 ## Installation
-+ For new intallation of the polling plugin, simply install the latest released version.
++ For new installation of the plugin, simply install the latest released version.
-+ During installation, the plugin re-uses existing data from the former Sexy Polling plugin.
-+ Do not uninstall the former Sexy Polling plugin (because this might delight your existing poll data base).
-Just install Sexy Polling Reloaded.
++ If you want to reuse data from the former Sexy Polling plugin, do not uninstall the former Sexy Polling plugin.
+Instead, just install the Sexy Polling Reloaded plugin.
 It will re-use the existing database tables.
 + Joomla update is supported.